lliendo/Radar/docs/plugins-development.rst

 Contact and Check objects have some attributes that you can read to perform some work.
-For example : every contact object contains a name, an email an optionally a phone number.
+For example : every contact object contains a name, an email and optionally a phone number.
 The following piece of code shows how to read any useful value (both from a contact and a check) :

 .. code-block:: python